nephila/django-meta/docs/settings.rst

 You can either set them, or overload the ``Meta`` class' ``get_domain`` and ``get_protocol`` methods (see :ref:`Meta object` section).

+.. warning:: **INCOMPATIBLE CHANGE**: as of version 2.0 django-meta has no
+             longer supports Google+, basic Schema.org support has been introduced.

 .. _META_SITE_PROTOCOL:

 META_SITE_PROTOCOL